udhaindah/kangri/readme.md

 # Ari Chain Wallet Auto Referral Bot

-This bot automates the process of creating accounts and using referral codes for the StreamAi platform.
+This bot automates the process of creating accounts and using referral codes for the AriChain Wallet.

 ## Features